SENAI4LIFE/memocry/README.md

 ---

-## How it Works

-### Family Folder

-The Family Folder is the root directory memocry watches.
-All three file panels — Plain Files, Encrypted Files, and Detected Keys — are populated by scanning this folder recursively.
-You can change it at any time using the **Browse** and **Set** controls in the header.
+## Core Workflow

-### Encrypting Files
+### Encrypt

 1. Select files in the **Plain Files** panel (Ctrl/Shift+click for multi-select), or click **Browse Files** in the ENCRYPT panel.
-2. Select or generate a key in the ENCRYPT panel.
+2. Select or generate a key.
+If no key is loaded, memocry will offer to generate one automatically.
 3. Click **Encrypt Selected**.
+Each file becomes `filename.ext.enc`.

-### Decrypting Files
+### Decrypt

 1. Select files in the **Encrypted Files** panel, or click **Browse Files** in the DECRYPT panel.
-2. Select a key in the DECRYPT panel (it auto-fills if a paired key is detected).
+2. Select a key.
+If a paired key exists in the same folder, it auto-fills.
 3. Click **Decrypt Selected**.

 ### Keys

-Keys are standard Fernet keys stored as `.key` files.
-Generate them with **Generate & Save Key** in KEY MANAGEMENT or from within the ENCRYPT panel when no key is loaded. **Back up every key to a separate secure location immediately.** Loss of a key makes all files encrypted with it permanently unrecoverable.
+Keys are Fernet keys stored as `.key` files.
+Generate them via **Generate & Save Key** in the KEY MANAGEMENT panel or when prompted during encryption. **Back up every key to a separate secure location immediately.** Loss of a key makes all files encrypted with it permanently and irreversibly unrecoverable.

 ---